-BARRY ANDERSON Erskine Bowles SAXBY CHAMBLISS KENT CONRAD JAMES COOPER DAN CRIPPEN ESTHER GEORGE WILLIS GRADISON KEITH HALL JANE HARMAN HEIDI HEITKAMP WILLIAM HOAGLAND JAMES JONES JOHN KASICH LOU KERR RON KIND MARJORIE MARGOLIES DAVE McCurdy JAMES MCINTYRE, JR. MICHAEL NUTTER June O'Neill MARNE OBERNAUER, JR. RUDOLPH PENNER FRANKLIN RAINES ROBERT REISCHAUER REID RIBBLE CHARLES ROBB ISABEL SAWHILL ALAN K. SIMPSON JOHN SPRATT EUGENE STEUERLE DAVID STOCKMAN JOHN TANNER TOM TAUKE CAROL COX WAIT
+BARRY ANDERSON ERSKINE BOWLES SAXBY CHAMBLISS KENT CONRAD JIM COOPER DAN CRIPPEN ESTHER GEORGE WILLIS GRADISON KEITH HALL JANE HARMAN HEIDI HEITKAMP WILLIAM HOAGLAND JAMES JONES JOHN KASICH LOU KERR RON KIND MARJORIE MARGOLIES DAVE McCurdy JAMES MCINTYRE, JR. MICHAEL NUTTER June O'Neill MARNE OBERNAUER, IR.
+RUDOLPH PENNER FRANKLIN RAINES ROBERT REISCHAUER REID RIBBLE CHARLES ROBB ISABEL SAWHILL ALAN K. SIMPSON JOHN SPRATT EUGENE STEUERLE DAVID STOCKMAN JOHN TANNER TOM TAUKE CAROL COX WAIT

-Government Shutdowns Q&A: Everything You Should Know Updated: January 16, 2024
+Government Shutdowns Q&A: Everything You Should Know Updated: February 26, 2024

-The second continuing resolution (CR) for fiscal year (FY) 2024 expires in two tranches, the first of which funds 4 of the 12 appropriations bills and runs out on January 19, 2024, and Congress has so far enacted no full-year appropriations.
+The third continuing resolution (CR) for Fiscal Year (FY) 2024 expires in two tranches, the first of which funds 4 of the 12 appropriations bills and runs out on March 1, 2024, and Congress has so far enacted no full-year appropriations.
 Lawmakers have until midnight on the final day of the CR to enact legislation to fund the programs covered by the first part of the laddered CR or these government activities will shut down.
-Two weeks later, on February 2, 2024, the second part of the laddered CR and remaining appropriations would expire.
+One week later, on March 8, 2024, the second part of the laddered CR and remaining appropriations will expire.
 A shutdown in FY 2024 could affect either the full slate of federal activities covered by discretionary appropriations or a select set of programs covered by certain appropriations bills that are allowed to expire depending on lawmakers' actions.